 Most German people get the most enjoyment from their coffee at home, at work or when visiting friends – and often several cups a day at that.
 And above the more elaborate varieties of coffee, such as cappuccinos, espressos and lattes, filter coffee is still a firm favourite.
 Around 70% of Germans currently own a filter coffee machine.* Despite the emergence of versions with milk, cream and foamed milk in recent years, these specialities have failed to replace the reliable filter coffee.
 Experts say a manual filter is still the best method to use if you want to get all the individual characteristics out of the coffee ground – all the more reason for the filter coffee revival currently taking place.
 The longer the water comes into contact with the freshly-ground coffee, the more flavour it is able to capture.
 7 to 8 grams of ground coffee are recommended for a 125ml cup.
 Another option is to prepare the coffee in a filter jug, which allows you to prepare several cups of full-flavoured coffee at the same time.

 In order to make the aroma of freshly-brewed filter coffee last a remarkably long time, it’s worth investing in a high-quality vacuum jug.
 Emsa’s premium vacuum jugs with the new Aroma Diamond liner guarantee long-lasting aromatic pleasure.
-They are also in line with the very highest standards and come with a 10 year guarantee as a quality promise to prove it.
 So coffee fans can enjoy their favourite aroma cup after cup.

 * Source: Tchibo, Brand Eins and Statista: “Kaffee in Zahlen” No. 4, June 2015